LSEG-API-Samples/Example.EMA.Java.Kotlin/README.md

     ![intellij](./images/mavencentral/intelliJ_16_blue.png "Setup Project Library")

 8. For this development purpose, input ```com.thomsonreuters.ema:ema:3.3.0.1``` for EMA Java 3.3.0 G1 which is the latest Development version from the Maven Central repository.
 Then set IntelliJ to download all required libraries to *D:\code\Kotlin_proj\libs* folder location.
-For production purpose, I recommend ```com.thomsonreuters.ema:ema:3.3.0.0``` for EMA Java 3.3.0 L1 which is an official stable version.
+For production purpose, I recommend ```com.thomsonreuters.ema:ema:3.3.0.0``` for EMA Java 3.3.0 L1 which is an official stable version. *As of September 2020*, the latest  official supported version of EMA Java API is 3.5.1 (```com.thomsonreuters.ema:ema:3.5.1.0```).

     ![intellij](./images/mavencentral/intelliJ_17_blue.png "add EMA Java libraries from Maven Central")